 Some tills have a refusals system built in.
 If you use a till-based system, ensure that refusals can be retrieved at a later date.
 Be aware that some refusals are made before a product is scanned.
 Till prompts If you possess an EPoS system, it may be possible to use it to remind staff of age restrictions via a prompt.
 Alternatively, stickers can be used over certain product barcodes.
-You should note that till prompts will not help you prevent offences under the Tobacco Advertising and Promotion (Display) (England) Regulations 2010 as the scan and prompt takes place after the display has been made.
 Signage You must display the legally required tobacco notice (see 'Age restriction on the sale of tobacco products' above).
-It is not a legal requirement but you can, if you wish, display a poster advising customers that you will not sell e-cigarettes or nicotine refills to under-18s (see 'Age restriction on the sale of vapes' above).
+It is not a legal requirement but you can, if you wish, display a poster advising customers that you will not sell vapes or nicotine refills to under-18s (see 'Age restriction on the sale of vapes' above).
 These should deter potential purchasers and act as reminders to staff.
 Closed circuit television (CCTV) A CCTV system may act as a deterrent and reduce the number of incidents of underage sales.
 Online sales If you sell by distance means, such as online or via a catalogue, you should set up an effective system capable of verifying the age of potential purchasers.
 Please see '[Online sales of age-restricted products](#)' for more information.
 Packaging, labelling, advertising and tracking For information on the requirements regarding packaging etc, see '[Tobacco, vapes, etc: packaging, labelling, advertising and tracking](#)'.
-Single-use (disposable) vapes ban With effect from 1 June 2025, the Environmental Protection (Single-use Vapes) (England) Regulations 2024 ban the sale and supply of single-use vapes (also commonly referred to as disposable vapes).
+Single-use (disposable) vapes ban With effect from 1 June 2025, the Environmental Protection (Single-use Vapes) (Scotland) Regulations 2024 ban the sale and supply of single-use vapes (also commonly referred to as disposable vapes).
 This ban applies to all single-use vapes, whether they contain nicotine or not.
 Why introduce a ban?